Described as the most holy plant on earth in the ancient Vedic texts, Tulsi is still revered today as holier than holy.

 Where Can I Get Tulsi?

-Teas – Tea bags are readily available across the globe, go for the original tulsi, not flavoured.
-I drink Organic India Tulsi if i can’t get fresh.
+Teas - Tea bags are readily available across the globe.
+I recommend drink Organic India Tulsi if I can't get fresh.
+Discount code: VITALVEDA